Almost exactly a year after his Achilles injury, Will Dissly scores in Seahawks’ comeback vs. Vikings

 “Will is one of my best friends.
 I love Will to death,” Wilson said after the Seahawks’ thrilling 27-26 victory over the Vikings.
 “He’s amazing — just who he is as a person.
 We’re super tight.
 And that tight-end room’s amazing — I think it’s the best tight-end room in football.

 “And obviously, the tough battles that he’s gone through, he’s kept his faith in God, he’s kept his faith in just the moment.
-He’s worked so hard. … He’s just such a special guy and it’s such a great teammate and … it’s good to see Dissly back.”
+He’s worked so hard. … He’s just such a special guy and is such a great teammate and … it’s good to see Dissly back.”

 Dissly, the former UW tight end, missed most of his rookie season in 2018 after rupturing the patellar tendon in his right knee in his fourth NFL game.